gamestdio/tweener/README.md

 // Added tweens will work with elapsed time format: tweenerA.add(targetA).to({x:300, y:200}, 0.5, Tweener.ease.backOut); //seconds
 tweenerB.add(targetB).to({x:300, y:200}, 500, Tweener.ease.backOut); //milliseconds

-// Separating tweeners can be useful for some things.
-In a game, for example: function update(elapsedTime) {
-	// Tweener for ui and hud:
-	tweenerA.update(elapsedTime);

-	if (!game.paused) {
-		// Tweener used by game entities:
-		tweenerB.update(elapsedTime);
-	}
-}

 ```